Order of St. Bernadette of Antioch

 "We value humanity and respect life as God's precious manifestation.
 We uphold the core message of Christ that is to Love unconditionally.
 We understand that being human means being spiritual; Living life to the fullest means becoming more human because the essential form of humanity itself is spiritual."

-Bishop Carrey Oliver
+Archbishop Carrey Oliver

 www.antiochmissionasia.info